 Things to do in Mauritius on holiday for Golfers: The Heritage Golf Resort is definitely the best thing to do in Mauritius if you are a golf lover!
 It’s a beautiful course.

 Sit and Do Nothing – The Best Thing To Do in Mauritius!

-Book a Mauritius Countryside Day Trip & see all the attractions in Mauritius- From $120
+Book a Mauritius Countryside Day Trip & see all the Mauritius things to see- From $120

 Coconut Cocktails at Sunset

-I could get use to this, from sit and do nothing, to loads of interesting Mauritius must see attractions.
+I could get used to this, from sit and do nothing, to loads of interesting Mauritius must-see attractions.

-We didn’t have nearly enough time to explore all there is to do and see in Mauritius.
+We didn’t have nearly enough time to explore all the Mauritius things to do and see.
 Here are some other places of interest in Mauritius and top things to do: